top of page

 Head Varsity Boys Coach

 Zayln is a graduate of Rowan University and earned his law degree from the University of Miami.
-He learned to row at St. Augustine Prep, then continued at La Salle University.
-He has family roots in Philadelphia, New Jersey, and Florida.
+He learned to row at St. Augustine Prep (New Jersey), then continued at La Salle University (Philadelphia).

-Zayln taught and coached at the Pine Crest School in Florida for 4 years until Spring 2023.
-He served as the Lead Men's coach for 2 years and the freshman coach for 2 years before that.
-Pine Crest earned 2nd place Florida scholastic overall team finishes 3 years in a row.
-In 2023, the men advanced 3 boats to SRAA nationals where the 1V8+ advanced and raced in the petite final, finishing 10th overall.
-At the 2023 Florida State Championship, Pine Crest earned the following scholastic finishes: 1V8+ - 3rd, JV8+ - 1st, LM4+ - 2nd, JV4+ - 4th, M1x - 2nd, JM1x - 1st & 2nd, LM2x - 2nd, M2- - 1st.
+Before B-CC, he taught and coached at the Pine Crest School in Florida for 4 years where he served roles as lead men's coach and the freshman coach.
+During his time at Pine Crest, they earned second place team finishes at Florida scholastics for 3 years in a row.
+In 2023, the boys advanced 3 boats to SRAA nationals where the 1V8+ advanced and raced in the petite final, finishing 10th overall.
+At the 2023 Florida State Championship, Pine Crest earned the following scholastic finishes: third place for the 1V8, first place for the JV8, second place for the lightweight M4+, fourth place for the JV4+, second place for the lightweight mens double, and first place for the mens pair.
 The M2- went on to finish 10th (2nd in B final) at the USRowing Youth National Championship.
-Athletes have earned and established new all-time boathouse records and gone on to row at top universities.

 Head Novice Girls Coach